I. The Misframed Argument

 We are no longer deciding whether the hole exists.

-That question has been answered, as such questions are answered—not by proof, not by revelation, but by accumulation.
+That question has been answered, as such questions are answered: by accumulation.
 By the repeated failure of explanations that try to do without it.
 By the growing cost of denial.
 By the quiet fact that more and more of our most successful descriptions lean on structure we cannot inhabit, visualise, or narrate.

 The hole is no longer hypothetical.
 It is operational.

-What remains undecided is how we will respond to that fact.
+What remains undecided is how we will respond.

 There are only two broad paths available, and we are already walking both at once.